 6 Reasons: Why Migrate from AngularJS to Angular

-Even if you know that both frameworks are quite different, that does not fully explain why migrate from AngularJS to Angular.
+Even if you know that Angular vs AngularJS are quite different, that does not fully explain why migrate from AngularJS to Angular.
 This article is not just to know how to migrate from AngularJS to Angular, but also why.
 Therefore, 7 points of differences between the two frameworks are explored.

 Angular uses the MVC (model-view-controller) architecture, whereas Angular uses component-based architecture.
 That means it features components and directives, where the former is really a directive but using a template.

 Because components are independent, the Angular architecture is more preferred for building a very dynamic user interface for an application.
 More so, MVC architecture distils features into various application development levels, which may be chaotic; whereas, Angular uses components, which encompass all the features in a single class, leading to a more efficient development process by moving from AngularJS to Angular.